Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. In the *SConfig* application, select Option 6 (*Install updates*).
 Use your keyboard.
 1. In the new *Install updates* screen, enter **1** (*All quality updates*) and hit **Enter** to confirm.
 1. After a short check, you are asked which updates to install.
 Select **a** to install all updates and hit **Enter** to confirm.
 1. As you might expect, this can take a while.
 Timing will depend on your Internet connection, how fast your computer is, how fast your SSD is, and how many updates there are.
 Please be patient.
-Your computer may restart.
 1. Once updates have begun, take a break while it does its thing.
 Grab a drink, make a sandwich, text a friend.
+1. If asked to restart, choose **yes**.
 1. After updates are complete, go through Steps 4-6 again.
 Do so until the system tells you there are no new updates.
 (It may take a few cycles to get them all.)
 1. When complete, shut down *srv2*.
 Use the on-screen menu options in *SConfig* to do so.

+### Step 5: Configuring Network Interface Card 2 (NIC2)

+We have two network interfaces on this virtual machine.
+NIC1 is set to DHCP and is our Internet connection.
+We don't touch that one.
+It's configuration is automatic.

+**However, NIC2 requires manual configuration.** Why do we need NIC2?
+It's what we'll be using to communicate with *srv1* and our other VMs.

+1. In the *SConfig* application, select Option 8 (*Network Settings*).
+1. In the *Network settings* screen, look for the unconfigured network adapater.
+It's likely the second one, and will likely have an address starting with **169.** If you aren't sure, ask your professor for help.
+1. Select that adapter using the menu option and your keyboard, and hit **Enter** to confirm.
+1. In the *Network adapter settings* screen, select Option 4 (*Rename network adapter*).
+1. Enter the new network adapter name in the field: **Internal Network**
+1. Hit **Enter** twice to confirm.
+1. When the *Network adapter settings* screen refreshes, you should see the new name.
+If not, repeat Steps 4-6 again, or ask for help from your professor.
+1. Now, select Option 1 (*Set network adapter address*).
+1. Select **S** for *Static IP address*.
+1. Enter your new IP address for this machine.
+It will take the following form: **10.0.*UID*.2**

+    > *UID* is a placeholder.
+In Blackboard in Grades, there is a UID column.
+Each student has been assigned a unique ID number for this course.
+You will use that number in the address above.
+    >
+    > For example, if my UID on Blackboard is *40*, then my address in the step above is **10.0.40.2**.
+(Yours will be different!)
+1. In the *Enter subnet mask* field, stick with the default by keeping the field blank and hitting **Enter**.
+1. In the *Enter default gateway* field, use: **10.0.*UID*.1**
+1. Hit **Enter** once the configuration has complete.
+1. Back in the **Network adapter settings* screen, confirm your changes from above.
+You should see them all displayed.
+If not, repeat the missing steps or as your professor for help.
+1. If everything looks good, hit **Enter** to go back to the main menu screen.
+1. Go back into *Network settings* and change the other network adapter's name to: **External Network**
+1. Make no other changes to this adapter.
+1. You're done!

-## Investigation 7: VM3 Installation - Windows 11 Client
+## Investigation 5: VM3 Installation - Windows 11 Client

 * Name: **client-cjohnson30**
 * RAM: **4 GB**